m0xpd/SubHarmonics/README.md

 Details of the two PCBs and front panel are provided in the [Hardware](https://github.com/m0xpd/SubHarmonics/tree/main/Hardware) folder.
 Code for the 16F676 PIC is presented in the Controller folder.

-SubHarmonics is 12HP wide, requires 38mm behind the front panel (with the power header fitted) and consumes  13.5mA from the 12V rail and 5mA from the -12V rail.
+SubHarmonics is 12HP wide, requires 38mm behind the front panel (with the power header fitted) and draws 13.5mA from the 12V rail and 5mA from the -12V rail.

 The design is published under the Creative Commons CC BY-SA 4.0 [License](https://github.com/m0xpd/SubHarmonics/blob/main/LICENSE.txt).